NethermindEth/Forta-Agents/Flexa-Agents/Withdrawal-Root-Hash-Addition/README.md

 ## Alerts

 - FLEXA-3
-  - Fired when a the contract emits WithdrawalRootHashAddition event.
+  - Fired when a the contract emits `WithdrawalRootHashAddition` event.
-  - Severity is always set to "info"
+  - Severity is always set to "Info"
-  - Type is always set to "info"
+  - Type is always set to "Info"
   - Metadata fields
     - timestamp: Raw timestamp of the transaction
     - timeUTC: Timestamp of the transaction in UTC